elgp-research/SimilarityIndex/README.md

 ## 3. Data Analysis

-Use the following steps to create the Similarity Index

-1. Run the `data_clean.R` file to clean and merge the raw datasets
-2. Run the `similarity_index.R` file to construct the similarity index
+The following files clean and analyze the raw datasets extracted from the data sources to create the **Similarity Index**.

+- `1.data_clean.R` cleans the raw datasets from the various datasets and merges them together in a `master dataset`.
+- `2.diversity_index.R` creates a Simpson’s Diversity Index at the county level to create an ethnic heterogeneity map.
+- `3.similarity_index.R` assimilates the master dataset and the diversity index to construct the Similarity Index using the Euclidean distance where the reference point for similarity is the county of Philadelphia, PA.